Jardynq/vaccinator/README.md

 A possible solution to this, is to whitelist the images that are required to be added the the list.

 I might make a full writeup on all the resaerch, ideas and issues that were encountered in development.

+## Project structue

+Extracter - A simple program that walks the export table of the input exe, finds the bodies of the supplied functions and copies the binary into a seperate file.
+This is used in tandem with the loader, which compiles to a dll whereafter the extracter extracts the shellcode.

+Interface - The definitions for all the code used by the loader.
+This is used as a shared interface that will allow an injector to pass the correct data to the loader.

+Loader - The code that is injected, and does the loading.
+The code is directly copied into a different program which means, that the code cannot contain absolute pointers.
+Everything has to be on the stack.
+For this, a lot of macros_rules! are used, since they are effectly functions that are inlined.

+Test - Sample dlls and program, sued for debugging and testing.
+Dummy is a very simple image, that does nothing.
+Image is an image that creates a message box with some info about the program and itself.
+Program is a simple program that runs in a loop.
+Used for injecting into.

+Src - The injector itself.
+It reads the binary shellcode that the extractor read from the loader, aswell as the image binary itself.
+Then writes it into the target process.
+Finally creates (or hijacks) a thread to start running the loader.

+Shared - A directory where all the binaries are pasted, so that the loader does not have to delve into ./target/

+## Compilation and usage
+I use [cargo-make](https://github.com/sagiegurari/cargo-make) as a build script.
+Look at MakeFile.toml for more info.<br/>
+To build and prepare the loader use 'cargo make extract', this will compile and extract the loader.<br/>
+To build and prepare the test dummies use 'cargo make share' or 'cargo make share-test'<br/>
+To run the injector itself use 'cargo run'.<br/>